learn-co-curriculum/SENG-LIVE-EAST-073123-Phase-4-Flask/04-REST-APIs/README.md

 - Introduce RESTful Routing
 - Build and Execute GET / POST Requests
 - Introduce and Use Postman to Interact with APIs
-- Discuss the Importance of Serializers
-- Demonstrate How to Properly Set Up Serializers
-- Demonstrate How to Use Serializers to Render Structured Data in API Responses

 ## Lecture Topics
 - Introduction to APIs